 What on earth is the meaning of that unpronounceable word Diagonality?

-Beginning when I was a student of architecture at the University of Pennsylvania (1[phone redacted]), I began studying a “hidden-in-plain-sight” cultural phenomenon that I came to label Diagonality.
+Beginning when I was a student of architecture at the University of Pennsylvania (1957-1963), I began studying a “hidden-in-plain-sight” cultural phenomenon that I came to label Diagonality.
 Although initially unseen by most people when the concept is first mentioned, this design motif has been transforming the worlds of architecture, art, and science.
 For 12 decades Diagonality has dramatically reshaped the geometry of design and the built environment.
 It has profoundly influenced disciplines such as urban design, fashion, jewelry, fine arts, product design, and popular culture.

 The Museum’s thirty-three galleries trace Diagonality’s history from ancient civilizations such as Egypt to the present through articles, photographs, and drawings.